Treatment options for women with a new diagnosis

 Gynae-oncology clinical nurse specialist (CNS)

-This is a senior nurse who's had extra training to look after women with gynaecological cancers such as ovarian cancer.
-In some places CNSs are called specialist gynaecology nurses and in other places they're called Macmillan nurses.
-They might sometimes be called your key worker.
-Your CNS should be the person who's involved in every step of your care and treatment.
-They'll help you to find your way through the healthcare system, from the time that you're first diagnosed.
+This is a nurse who has had extra training to look after anyone with gynaecological cancers, including ovarian cancer.
+In some places CNSs are called specialist gynaecology nurses.
+In other places they are called Macmillan nurses.
+You may also hear them called your key worker.

 Chemotherapy nurse